 5. Get lost in Austen

-Visit The Jane Austen Centre to delve into the life of Britain’s favourite author.
-Exhibits and costumed characters tell the story of Austen’s time spent living here in Bath between 1801 and 1806 and the impact it had on her work.
-You can dress up in regency clothes before enjoying some snacks or sweet treats in their tea room.
+Visit The Jane Austen Centre to delve into the life of one of Bath's most famous residents and Britain’s favourite author.
+Costumed characters and exhibits tell the story of Austen’s time living in Bath between 1801 and 1806 and the impact it had on her work.
+You can dress up in Regency clothes before enjoying some sweet treats and snacks in their on-site tea room.

 6. See Bath from another angle